 e[m:l] = x

 This statement sets bits m to l of e to the bit-pattern represented by x, and leaves all other bits of e unchanged. (x is implicitly cast to an m – l + 1 bit-string value).

+Method or function calls cannot return l-values.

 The empty statement